REC Prompt-to-Video Playground

 Built-in Editor

 Make a rough cut inside the app.
-Reorder clips, trim them, and stitch together something watchable without leaving the experiment.
+Reorder clips, trim them, add transitions, adjust SFX mix, and queue optional movie mastering.

 How the Workflow Works